 This means that Kratom is active in the body between 5-7 hours.

 No. There are zero deaths associated solely with Kratom.

-The reason opiate medications and benzodiazepines are so dangerous is because they depress the respiratory system hindering a person’s ability to breathe.
+The reason opiate medications and benzodiazepines are so dangerous is that they depress the respiratory system hindering a person’s ability to breathe.
 Kratom does not affect the respiratory system.